nicolerollo/lablens/README.md

 - raw values and normalized values are stored side by side, never one in place of the other
 - lab-specific reference ranges are preserved per result, not replaced with a universal range
-- **alias resolution is entirely database-driven**: `lab_test_aliases` is the only place `WBC`, `White Blood Cell Count`, and `Leukocytes` map to one canonical test — there is no parallel Python dictionary to keep in sync, and `database.resolve_canonical_test()` is the single function that does the lookup
+- **alias resolution is entirely database-driven**: `lab_test_aliases` is the only place `WBC`, `White Blood Cell Count`, and `Leukocytes` map to one canonical test.
+There is no parallel Python dictionary to keep in sync, and `database.resolve_canonical_test()` is the single function that does the lookup
 - **unit resolution is case-insensitive** and the seeded `units` table covers realistic CBC